Fumiko Hayashida

-Hayashida was born on Bainbridge Island in 1911 to Tomakichi Nishinaka, a berry farmer, and Tomiye Fujita.
+Hayashida was born on Bainbridge Island in 1911 to Tomakichi Nishinaka, a strawberry farmer, and Tomiye Fujita.
 Hayashida attended school in Japan for a short time, and graduated from Bainbridge Island High School.
 She married Saburo Hayashida in 1939 in Kitsap County, Washington; the couple had two children in Washington and one while imprisoned in Manzanar, where the family was held for a year.
 After Manzanar, the family was moved to the Minidoka internment camp in Idaho to be closer to relatives and friends.
 Upon release, the Hayashidas returned to Washington, to live first on Bainbridge Island, then in Seattle.

 In 2006, Hayashida testified in favor of a proposed memorial for Japanese American internees on Bainbridge Island before a U.S. congressional committee.
 The Bainbridge Island Japanese American Exclusion Memorial was opened in 2011.